-The winner of the Myriad First Graphic Novel Competition 2020 will be announced during LICAF Live.
+The winner of the Myriad First Graphic Novel Competition 2020 was announced during LICAF Live.

-The announcement will be made at 3pm on Sunday 11 October
+The announcement took place at 3pm on Sunday 11 October 2020

 Topical and contemporary issues – online voyeurism, risky sex, dementia, suicide, racism, murder and selling the Earth – dominate the shortlist for the competition and show that the graphic novel is very much alive and kicking in Lockdown 2020.